 The European Commission recently published its single use plastics directive, which includes a ban on cups, food and beverage containers in takeaway packaging made of expanded polystyrene, and—as my hon.
 Friend the Member for Tiverton and Honiton (Neil Parish) pointed out—all products made of oxo-degradable plastic.
 We will, of course, consider that requirement in the context of our work on eliminating unnecessary plastic waste.
 However, in the case of food packaging, we are of the view that alternative measures would provide strong incentives for businesses to move away from using packaging that is unrecyclable or environmentally damaging and towards more sustainable packaging.
 We therefore made a commitment in our resources and waste strategy to reform the current producer responsibility system as an immediate priority, in order to incentivise producers financially to take greater responsibility for the environmental impacts of their products.

 Our priority is to prevent or reduce waste in the first place.
-The system already requires businesses to ensure that all their packaging does not exceed what is needed to make sure that their products are safe, hygienic, and acceptable for both the packed product and the consumer.
+The system already requires businesses to ensure that all their packaging does not exceed what is needed to make sure that their products are safe, hygienic and acceptable for both the packed product and the consumer.
 The regulations apply to those responsible for the packing or filling of products into packaging and those importing packed or filled packaging into the UK from elsewhere.
-It is a market-based system that has succeeded in ensuring that the UK has met its wider packaging recycling targets at the lowest cost to producers.
+This is a market-based system that has succeeded in ensuring that the UK has met its wider packaging recycling targets at the lowest cost to producers.
 The UK reported to Eurostat that 64.27% of UK packaging waste was recycled in 2018, surpassing the 55% recycling target set in the European directive.

 The current system does not, however, sufficiently incentivise design for greater reuse or recyclability, and less than a tenth of the cost of managing household packaging waste is covered by producers.
 In February, we published a consultation setting out our proposals to reform the system.
 That was one of several Government consultations published on overhauling the waste system, including a consultation on introducing a deposit return scheme for drinks containers and increasing consistency in recycling collections—in that regard, we look forward to drawing lessons from the Scottish experience.